runnily/Numbers/ReadMe.md

 This includes the following files:

+	(1) setup/settings.php: Used for setting up the database

-	(1) css/style.css: Styling for the webpage
+	(2) css/style.css: Styling for the webpage

-	(2) unusedNumbers.php fetches the used number within the database; user can use this to unselect a used number.
+	(3) unusedNumbers.php fetches the used number within the database; user can use this to unselect a used number.

-	(3) usedNumbers.php fetches the unused number within the database user can use this to select a number for use.
+	(4) usedNumbers.php fetches the unused number within the database user can use this to select a number for use.